rayxke/kiritos-classroom/site/content/10C-english/assignment3.md

 ---
 ---
 ## Instructions
 Assignment 3 is a Movie Review.
 You will write a paper to analyze a movie of your choice.
-You should use the techniques we discussed in class to support your analysis namely a sufficient thesis, supporting arguments and quote blending.
+You should use the techniques we discussed in class to support your analysis namely supporting arguments and quote blending.

 ---
 ## Grading (20 pts.)